creador/TiLive/README.md

 are stored in a sand-boxed context.
 See the next section.

-TiShadow Appify
+TiLive Appify
 ---------------

-The `tishadow appify` command can be used to create a stand-alone app that is integrated with TiShadow.
-It automatically launches the contained tishadow bundle and connects to a pre-configured server.
+The `tilive appify` command can be used to create a stand-alone app that is integrated with TiLive.
+It automatically launches the contained tilive bundle and connects to a pre-configured server.
 The allows connecting to the deployed app via the repl and/or push upgrades.